Powerful nuclear outflows and circumgalactic medium shocks driven by the most luminous known obscured quasar in the

+In the bottom of \ref{fig:nuclear-fit} we show the profiles associated with broad blueshifted emission from \oiii, \ha, and \hb, we plot line profiles' intensity against the velocity relative to the systemic redshift of W2246-0526 measured from the \cii\ 158 \micron\ line \citep{diaz18}.
+In addition, we overlay the \civ\ $\lambda \lambda$ 1548 \AA, 1550\AA\ emission line spectrum from rest-frame UV observations taken by the MUSE instrument (Shobhana et al. in-prep.), extracted over the nuclear region.
+The \civ\ profile shows a similar shape to the rest-frame optical emission lines.
+Given the extremely broad ($W_{90}$=11,000 \kms) and blueshifted ($V_{50}=-3524$\kms) nature of these lines, it indicates that no realistic gravitational potential can contain the emitting ionized gas.
+The detection of \civ\ and \oiii\ indicates that the gas is likely photoionized by the quasar; however, a significant fraction of the \civ\ can arise from scattering as has been seen in several heavily dust-obscured sources \citep{alex18}.
 We attempted to fit the spectrum associating the broadest \ha\ emission with a broad-line region model, where there is no associated broad component in any of the forbidden lines.
 However, that fit provided an unsatisfactory fit to both the \oiii\ and \hb\ lines, with the redshift of the broad-line region having an offset of -5000-6000 \kms\ from the systemic redshift, and the line ratios between \ha\ and \hb\ significantly outside what is allowed by case B recombination.
-We find that the broadest emission seen in \ha\ has an accompanying component in \oiii\ but also in several other forbidden lines, indicating that this gas is beyond the broad-line region and most likely associated with a fast outflow.
+We find that the broadest emission seen in \ha\ has an accompanying component in \oiii\ but also in several other forbidden lines, indicating that this gas is beyond the broad-line region.
+The emitting gas producing these lines has to be on scales of a few 10s to 100s pc since the gas on smaller scales is likely to be collisionally de-excited \citep{hama11} and would not strongly emit in forbidden lines.
 To estimate the uncertainties, we run an MCMC algorithm with 50000 steps and discarding 10\% of the chain.